LoRa Configuration

 - TLS Version: Choose between TLS v1.1 and TLS v1.2.

-- AWS IoT Core integration mode:
+- AWS IoT Core:

 - AWS IoT Core endpoint URL: The AWS endpoint address.